 4

-Premiums for the same Tonkinese can vary by $15+/month between providers for similar cover.
-Get at least 3 estimates and compare not just price but annual limits, excess amounts, reimbursement percentages, and waiting periods.
+Premiums for the same Tonkinese can vary by $15 or more per month between providers for comparable cover.
+Obtain at least three estimates and compare not just price but annual limits, excess amounts, reimbursement percentages, waiting periods, and whether dental illness is included.

 5

-Tonkinese cats can be susceptible to upper respiratory infections.
+Tonkinese cats can be susceptible to upper respiratory infections, particularly those from multi-cat breeding environments.
 Keeping vaccinations current reduces the risk of preventable illnesses.
-While routine vaccinations are not typically covered by insurance, the conditions they prevent are.
+While routine vaccinations are not covered by insurance, the conditions they prevent are.

 6

-Regular veterinary check-ups can catch conditions like amyloidosis and kidney disease early.
-Early detection often means less costly treatment and better outcomes.
-Annual blood work is worth considering for Tonkinese cats from middle age onwards.
+Regular veterinary check-ups including blood work can detect conditions like amyloidosis and kidney disease early, when management is most effective and least costly.
+Annual blood screening is worth scheduling for Tonkinese cats from around age 7 onwards.

 Pet Insurance Providers for Tonkinese Cats